People are always asking me why I like majolica.

 I first heard the term "majolica" in 1984 when I was working in a small French housewares shop in Philadelphia.
 It was an extraordinary little store that combined the latest in contemporary housewares with charming and unique European merchandise and antiques collected by the owner for sale at the store.
 Periodically, the owner would take shopping trips to Europe to bring interesting inventory to the store.
 One summer, she brought back a number of contemporary dessert wares from France that she called "majolica."
 It fascinated me by its quaintness and bright colors.

 Have you ever noticed how often you hear a new word once you've learned it?
 This happened to me with majolica.
-After seeing the dessert wares at the shop I started to notice majolica everywhere, in gift shops, in antiques shops, at department stores.
+After seeing the dessert wares at the shop I started to notice majolica everywhere; in gift shops, in antiques shops, at department stores.
 I began to see it wherever I went and became more and more intrigued by it.
 Aside from the colors, the whimsical nature of the ware attracted me.
-I saw teapots shaped like cauliflowers, dishes shaped like leaves and compotes shaped like dolphins.
-It wasn't long before I bought my first piece, a begonia leaf dish at an antiques show in a mall.
+I saw teapots shaped like cauliflowers, dishes shaped like leaves and pedestals shaped like dolphins.

 I was hooked.